infinitepower18/WSA-Sideloader/README.md

 ![image](https://user-images.githubusercontent.com/44692189/154768380-f0b01ed7-e622-4fdd-8eb7-bf1c758f8103.png)

-3. Download the latest release of WSA Sideloader.
-You can download it from either [GitHub releases](https://github.com/infinitepower18/WSA-Sideloader/releases/latest) or [Microsoft Store](https://apps.microsoft.com/store/detail/wsa-sideloader/XP8K140DLVSC0L).

-4. Choose the APK file you want to install and click the Install button.
+3. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.

 ## Planned updates